hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ## Importer

 - Add a `Contract` domain object with fields that match the schema.
-- Add a `ContractAccessList` domain object with fields that match the schema.
+- Add a `ContractAccess` domain object with fields that match the schema.
 - Add a `ContractLog` domain object with fields that match the schema.
 - Update the `ContractResult` domain object with fields that match the schema.
 - Add a `ContractStateChange` domain object with fields that match the schema.